 Turning Up the Temperature on Summer Ice Cream,

 which focused on the current trend favored by chefs (and others) of creating adult desserts that blend ice cream and booze.
-The article (available sadly only to subscribers of the Santa Barbara NewsPress and to my best perusal, not yet picked up elsewhere) includes four ice cream recipes with such tempting names as: Lime and Tequila Ice Cream with Salt-Rimmed Sugar Cones; Dark Chocolate Kahlua Ice Cream; Creamy Vanilla with Champagne-Soaked Peaches; Bananas Foster [Ice Cream] with Bourbon.
+The article (link no longer available) includes four ice cream recipes with such tempting names as: Lime and Tequila Ice Cream with Salt-Rimmed Sugar Cones; Dark Chocolate Kahlua Ice Cream; Creamy Vanilla with Champagne-Soaked Peaches; Bananas Foster [Ice Cream] with Bourbon.
 Mmmmmmm.

 I found it particularly amusing to contemplate the idea of creating tipsy ice cream treats, since I’d laughingly said to Mike a while back that my faithful readers were going to think I didn’t have anything to say about anything except ice cream and alcohol.
 And here, in a single treat they both were.
 My observation , I must hasten to add, preceded Mike’s mother’s recently saying, “It sure seems like you guys drink a lot.”
 Which we don’t, especially, but enjoy when we do.